JuliaLang/julia/doc/stdlib/base.rst

    ..
 Docstring generated from Julia source

-   Return a list of immediate subtypes of DataType T. Note that all currently loaded subtypes are included, including those not visible in the current module.
+   Return a list of immediate subtypes of DataType ``T``\ .
+Note that all currently loaded subtypes are included, including those not visible in the current module.

 .. function:: typemin(type)